 Just off the coast of Pelješac, the island of Mljet is a great place to combine lazy days on the beach with romantic legends and an active holiday.
 Almost 10% of Croatia is made up of national parks and nature reserves and Mljet island is one of them.
 Covered by lush vegetation, a third of the island is a nature park.
 This island is one of the most popular coastal hiking destinations in Croatia.
 The legend has it that at the end of the Trojan War, the beautiful sea nymph Calypso held Odysseus in captivity for seven years as her lover in a cave on the island of Mljet.

 Saplunara beach is on the south tip of the island.
 Walk the long soft stretches of sand in the vicinity of a dense pine forest, where you can relax in the shade when temperatures soar.
 The beach is not touristy, so you might have it all to yourself if you’re lucky.
-That also means you should make sure you pack lunch and any sports equipment as there are no food stalls or stores, only a beach bar.
+That also means you should make sure you pack lunch and any sports equipment as there are no food stalls or stores, only a beach bar so if you have a beach cooler you can really stock up.

 2. Lopar on Rab island